hyprsoftcorp/IoTCoreAppUpdates/README.md

 ### Process to Update an App
 1. Add a new package definition to the manifest with an incremented file version, new release date, new source URI, and new checksum.
-2. Upload the app update package (i.e. zip file) containing the updated application files (EXEs, DLLs, etc.).
+2. Upload the app update package (i.e. zip file) containing the updated application files (EXEs, DLLs, etc.) to your desired "host" (i.e  file sharing service).
 3. The next time the service checks for updates the new package definition is detected and the package is automatically downloaded to the device and installed.

 ### Sample Service Configuration